 2.1 The Club's supporters are allocated tickets for away league matches for which there is expected to be excess demand.
 The following groups will enjoy priority status:

 • Season-ticket holders who are Valley Gold members; supporters who regularly attend away games and via recognised supporters' groups; remaining season-ticket holders and Valley Gold members; Red Card holders with an adequate purchase history who are not season-ticket holders.

 These groups also enjoy priority status for away cup fixtures or those staged at neutral venues, but this is subject to variation dependent upon the allocation of tickets received.

-2.2 Supporters of a visiting club are charged admission prices that comply with Football League rules in terms of comparison with those charged to the club's own supporters for comparable accommodation.
+2.2 Supporters of a visiting club are charged admission prices that comply with EFL rules in terms of comparison with those charged to the club's own supporters for comparable accommodation.

 2.3 The Club abides by the appropriate governing body to the relevant league rules relating to the allocation of tickets to visiting clubs.
 These state that unless otherwise agreed by the board or between the clubs, each home club shall make available to its visiting club: